-South Africa is ranked as an upper-middle income country but characterized by high poverty incidence and inequality among the population.
-The GINI coefficient stands at 0.85 without considering the effect of the Older Person's Grant (OPG).
-Further, inter-racial inequality is signified by a mean per capita income of ZAR934 (\$76.9) of the black and ZAR7,641 (\$614.3) of the white population in 2008.
+South Africa is ranked as an upper-middle income country, but is characterized by high incidences of poverty and inequality.
+The Gini coefficient stands at 0.77 without considering the impact of the Older Person's Grant (OPG).
+Furthermore, inter-racial inequality is high with a mean per capita income in 2008 of 934 South African rands (ZAR) (US\$76.9) and ZAR7,641 (US\$614.3) for the black and white populations, respectively.

-South Africa has a long history as a welfare state and since the end of the apartheid era in 1994, the social protection system has played a crucial role in combatting poverty and inequality.
-It is also the first African country to have introduced a social pension for older persons.
-The Older Person's Grant (OPG) is provided to all people above 60 years of age and varies between ZAR1,500 (\$112) and ZAR1,520 (\$114).
-It is estimated that the OPG along with other social grants bring down the high inequality in society from a GINI coefficient of 0.77 (without grants) to 0.60 (with grants) (OECD, 2015).
+South Africa has a long history as a welfare state.
+Since the end of the apartheid era in 1994, the social protection system has played a crucial role in combatting poverty and inequality.
+It is also the first African country to introduce a social pension for older persons.
+The Older Person's Grant (OPG) is an incometested grant provided to people above 60 years of age and varying between ZAR1,500 (\$112) and ZAR1,520 (\$114).
+It is estimated that the OPG along with other social grants brings down the high inequality in society from a Gini coefficient of 0.77 (without grants) to 0.60 (with grants) (OECD, 2015).